 Despite the relatively stable status quo, leading consolidators don’t just lie on their oars.
 They are constantly adapting to new challenges.
 Currently, there are three noticeable trends shaping the present and future of consolidators as an integrated part of the travel industry.

 Working with individual passengers.
 Most consolidators don’t deal directly with passengers, following a B2B business model.
-However, due to increasing competition, some companies provide services to individual tourists, doubling as a consolidator and retail travel agency.
+However, due to increasing competition, some companies provide services to individual tourists, doubling as a consolidator and a retail travel agency.

-Serving as a one-stop-shop for travel agencies.
+Serving as a one-stop shop for travel agencies.
 Currently, consolidators are not just brokers, reselling cheap tickets.
 They often serve as travel consultants and tech providers.
 Many consolidators sell not only net airfares but hotel net rates, car rentals, cruise getaways, certificates of insurance, and other travel products.

 Providing more personalized support.
 A couple of decades ago, consolidators offered minimum to no customer support.
 Now, trustworthy companies demonstrate readiness to help their clients 24/7 — via call centers, travel platforms, or chatbots.

 Expanding online presence.
 Even though consolidators are quite conservative, more and more of them seek ways to expand their online presence and update legacy tech that restricts their growth.
-Large wholesalers invest heavily in new technologies, developing their own smart booking engines and CRM tools.
+Large wholesalers invest heavily in new technologies, developing their smart booking engines and CRM tools.

 Consolidators that primarily rely on physical offices and telephone assistance are doomed to extinction — just like Thomas Cook.
 One of the world’s oldest tour operators with 19 million annual customers shut down in 2019 after 187 years in the market.
-Many factors including Brexit contributed to the “bankruptcy of the year,” but the number one problem cited was refusal to move online and adapt to the digital world.
+Many factors including Brexit contributed to the “bankruptcy of the year,” but the number one problem cited was a refusal to move online and adapt to the digital world.